huskeypm/gpu_detect/README.md

 NOTE: Before running algorithm on user provided images, be sure to run through
 <code>
-python util.py -preprocessImg "IMGNAME" "IMGTWOSARCSIZE" "FILTERTWOSARCSIZE"
+python preprocessing.py -preprocess "IMGNAME" "FILTERTWOSARCSIZE"
 </code>
-Where IMGNAME is the path/name of your image, IMGTWOSARCSIZE is the measured two sarcomere size in pixels of your image, and FILTERTWOSARCSIZE is the default two sarcomere size for the filters used.
+Where IMGNAME is the path/name of your image and FILTERTWOSARCSIZE is the default two sarcomere size for the filters used.
 Default filter size is 25 pixels.

 ## MASTER SCRIPT